SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 If you wish, you can check the modules installed for your project now with `npm ls`, which should now include these two from the SAP Cloud SDK.

 In addition, note that in real life, you can mitigate these issues beforehand of course, by installing `@sap-cloud-sdk/http-client` at the outset; this will cause `@sap-cloud-sdk/resilience` to be installed too, as a dependency of `@sap-cloud-sdk/http-client`.
+This exercise deliberately omitted this mitigation as it's a chance for us to learn more.

 You can see the difference between the output of `npm ls` right now, i.e. after installing them in the sequence described in this exercise:

 ```text
 +-- @cap-js/sqlite@1.4.0